• Skip to main content

 6.1: Revise Maintenance Schedules

-Objective: Adjust maintenance intervals based on data-driven insights.
+Adjust maintenance intervals based on data-driven insights.

 Actions: Develop condition-based maintenance schedules where applicable;